hcc-donder/blog_test/content/blog/2022-02-07-my-r-workflow/index.md

 When you click the __`Create Project`__ button, the new project is created and RStudio opens it.

-Now I can proceed to [setting up the Renv environment](#setting-up-the-renv-environment).
+Now go finish setting up the [GitHub connection](#setting-up-the-github-connection).

 ### Existing Directory